310mc/https-310mc.github.io-tl/source/_posts/wedding_march/epilogue.md

 {% bubble Jun awkward %}
 I don’t blame Takamine-kun for thinking broccoli was my fav, though~ He gives me some from time to time, y’see.[^1]

 I think that’s where he got the impression that I’m a broccoli kind of guy.
-So yeah, could you let him know that he doesn’t have to worry about it?
+So yeah, could you also let him know that he doesn’t have to worry about it?
 {% endbubble %}

 {% bubble Chiaki %}